 Before you agree and move your student back home, before you disagree and insist that your student stay and finish the year, you listen.
 If you’re too upset to listen right away, ask for some time to let the thought register and make a plan to talk again soon.
-Let your student know that you need some time to digest the idea and then you want to hear his thoughts – really hear them.
-Then be prepared to listen carefully and thoughtfully, be a sounding board, and try to hear what your student is really saying about his reasons for not returning.
+Let your student know that you need some time to digest the idea and then you want to hear their thoughts – really hear them.
+Then be prepared to listen carefully and thoughtfully, be a sounding board, and try to hear what your student is really saying about their reasons for not returning.
 It is not always easy for parents to do, but this listening is the most important first step in helping your student.
 In fact, for some students, this is all they need.
 They need to vent and share their experiences and be heard.

 Your student may have a number of reasons for wanting to leave school after this first semester.

-- He may be homesick.
+- They may be homesick.

-- He may be bored.
+- They may be bored.

-- He may be worried about finances.
+- They may be worried about finances.

 Obviously, your listening skills will be important because these reasons vary widely.
 Academic concerns, social concerns, and financial concerns need to be addressed differently.
 You’ll also want to determine the degree of dissatisfaction or frustration that your student is feeling.
 Is this a mild annoyance or a deep seated issue?